carpentries-lab/good-enough-practices/episodes/07-manuscripts.md

 In our experience, setting explicit expectations for writing is essential, just like other collaborations.

+> ## Discussion (3 mins)
+>
+> Whether or not you have written a scientific manuscript before,
+> you probably have experience of group work or writing
+> Discuss on the collaborative document:
+>
+> * What tools have you used before for group writing?
+> * What's gone wrong with group writing you've been involved with in the past?
+{: .challenge}

 > **The First Rule Is…**
 >
 > The workflow you choose is less important than having all authors